Nazaire/orchestra/README.md

 ### Composer

 The composer is responsible for managing the queue of work to be done and distributing it to the workers.
-There should only be one composer per network.
+There should only be one `Composer` per network.

 ```